zoefkip/backstage/plugins/techdocs/api-report.md

 // @public (undocumented)
 export type PanelType = 'DocsCardGrid' | 'DocsTable';

-// Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "ReaderProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "Reader" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const Reader: ({
   entityRef,
   onReady,
-  withSearch,
+  ...rest
-}: Props_3) => JSX.Element;
+}: ReaderProps) => JSX.Element;

 // Warning: (ae-missing-release-tag) "Router" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //